 Cafes at Jalan Dewan

-If you are into cafes, check our the cafe scene at Jalan Dewan, a printer street converted intro a cafe street at the edge of Kota Kinabalu City center.
-Few notable cafes are October Coffee operated by Korean couple, Nook Cafe and Biru Biru Cafe where the backpackers hang out.
+If you are into cafes, check out the cafe scene at Jalan Dewan, a printer street converted into a cafe street at the edge of Kota Kinabalu City center.
+Few notable cafes are October Coffee, Nook Cafe and Biru Biru Cafe where the backpackers hang out.

 Kedai Kopi Yuit Cheong